adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 So, if the browser fails to provide one or more dependencies, the application doesn't enhance &mdash; it just degrades to a JS off equivalent.

 This is why it *is* important for the site to work without Javascript.
-Otherwise graceful degradation is useless.
-Might as well have a broken page that relies on Javascript like a Single Page Application, but this is just [stupid](/articles/the-disadvantages-of-single-page-applications/).
+Otherwise graceful degradation is because your degrading to broken.

-This is the Real Progressive Enhancement, something that you very *very* rarely see in the industry.
+This is the **Real** Progressive Enhancement, something that you *very* rarely see in the industry.
 Why?

 **Not sure.**